sstelfox/stelfox.net/content/blog/2012-11-27-keep-your-gems-updated.md

 Across all of the different projects I had 2214 gems installed.
 Of those 813 had updates.
-My initial plan was to go through the updates and see how many of those updates were security or bugfixes, how many were added features, or performance improvements, but I wasn't counting on the shear number of gems that my projects were depending on.
+My initial plan was to go through the updates and see how many of those updates were security or bug fixes, how many were added features, or performance improvements, but I wasn't counting on the shear number of gems that my projects were depending on.